 My name is Campbell Potter.
 I was working in education between 2007 and 2017, in 2018 I moved back to my families sheep and beef farm to work there.
 I am the 6th generation to grow up there of my family, the Campbell's, who came from Ireland.
 I have a beautiful wife and 2 young kids, Quin born in 2012 and Stellar born in 2016.
 After deciding that farming is not our future we have settled in Christchurch to raise our family.
 As of 2020 I have been working at Rolleston College as a Kaiako teaching Outdoor Education.

-In the last several years I have been learning about and connecting with my Maori whakapapa - lineage, I have learned more about my Te Ati Awa Tupuna - Ancestors.
-I completed a Ngai Tahutanga and Personal Development course called Aoraki Bound I have grown in confidence with being Maori.
+In recent years I have been learning about and connecting with my Maori whakapapa - lineage, I have learned more about my Te Ati Awa Tupuna - Ancestors.
+I completed a Ngai Tahutanga and Personal Development course called Aoraki Bound, I have grown in confidence with being Maori.
 Teaching myself to carve Pounamu has been part of this.
 I have always been captivated by this stone and I do feel very fortunate to have opportunity to explore how to shape this special taonga - treasure into beautiful jewelry.

 I take most of inspiration from my cultural heritage as a descendant of Te Ati Awa as well as the cliche of "from Nature", particularly water and rivers.

 Basing my carving in the shapes of the genuine objects they represent it something I aim for.

 I use as much of my spare time as I can to carve, it is relaxing and rewarding.